ivardesign/viva-la-vue-workshop/README.md

 ```

 In your browser, try typing over Hillary.
 You can try typing in the `<input>` field, but nothing else in the page can change. **Only the `<input>` can change.**  It’s because data `value="Hillary"` is **“hard-coded”** which means it will only show the one thing that you told it to display.

+This standard HTML `<input>` is limited in 2 ways:
+1. We cannot update this data. :(
-+ We cannot really update this, nor share that data with the rest of the page. :(
+2. We cannot share this data with the rest of the page.

 + (Advanced: yes, we could send info to the server, but that is a whole new POST/GET cycle, and that’s having the server send us updated data).